Home Compare PGR vs PINS

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

 This is not just a one-metric split: both stability and valuation materially support the lead.
-The Progressive Corporation leads by 38 points on the overall comparison score.
+The overall score gap is 39 points in favour of The Progressive Corporation.

 Trajectory Similarity